phrp720/aw-sync-suite/aw-sync-agent/README.md

 - **Data Synchronization**: Fetches user activity data from multiple ActivityWatch instances.
 - **Data Filtering and Aggregation**: Filters and aggregates data based on user-defined criteria.
-- **Plugin System**: Allows for easy extensibility and customization before and after data collection.
+- **Plugin System**: Allows for easy extensibility and customization before pushing the data to Prometheus.
 - **Prometheus Integration**: Transforms data into a Prometheus-compatible format for centralized monitoring.
 - **Grafana Visualization**: Easily visualize activity metrics and trends through Grafana dashboards.
 - **Flexible Configuration**: Allows selection of ActivityWatch buckets to include/exclude and customizes sync intervals.